pytorch/rl/docs/source/reference/data.rst

 --------

 TorchRL provides wrappers around offline RL datasets.
-These data are presented a :class:`~torchrl.data.ReplayBuffer` instances, which means that they can be customized at will with transforms, samplers and storages.
+These data are presented as :class:`~torchrl.data.ReplayBuffer` instances, which means that they can be customized at will with transforms, samplers and storages.
+For instance, entries can be filtered in or out of a dataset with :class:`~torchrl.envs.SelectTransform` or :class:`~torchrl.envs.ExcludeTransform`.

 By default, datasets are stored as memory mapped tensors, allowing them to be promptly sampled with virtually no memory footprint.

 Here's an example:

 .. code::Python